 Ocean Bound Plastic

-Every minute, the equivalent of an entire truckload of plastic waste enters the sea, disrupting its delicate ecosystem.
+Every minute, the equivalent of a truckload of plastic waste enters the sea, disrupting its delicate ecosystem.

-Ocean-bound plastic refers to plastic waste from the sea, coastlines, and uncontrolled landfills located within a 50 km radius of the coast.
-Due to a lack of waste management systems and infrastructure, the majority of this plastic in coastal regions ultimately ends up in the sea.
+Ocean-bound Plastic refers to plastic waste from the ocean, coastlines, and uncontrolled landfills located within a 50 km radius of the coast (Tide Ocean focuses on 10 km from the coast).
+Due to a lack of waste management systems and infrastructure, most of this plastic in coastal regions ultimately enters the sea.

 40%